wp-plugins/pinterest-pin-it-button/readme.txt

 == Changelog ==

+= 0.1.2 =
+* Moved javascript that fires on button click to a separate file

 = 0.1.1 =
-* Fixed style sheet reference.
+* Fixed style sheet reference

 = 0.1 =
 * Initial release